OracleSiebel/ConfiguringSiebel/Containerization/Docker/readme.md

 At some point in the future, Oracle may make available pre-built containers to enable Siebel to run in a containerised way.
 Until then, and possibly even subsequently, you may wish to build your own container.

+Before continuing, consider that the content here has only been tested with builds after IP17.
+As the architecture changed significantly at that point, you should not expect to have any success with earlier versions without a great deal of effort.

 Consider the content here as one way in which Siebel can be built for use with Docker rather than a formula you must obey.
 The two seemingly obvious ways to proceed are to build a single monolithic container or to split Siebel into separate components.

 Here we'll provide content in order to allow you to build Siebel as a set of 3 containers, each encapsulating a specific aspect of Siebel;